-A subspecies of honeybees, bumblebees like to nest both above and below ground.
-Their large size and fuzzy bodies make them easy to distinguish.
+Bumblebees are a subspecies of honeybees.
+They like to nest both above and below ground.
+Their large, fuzzy bodies make them easily recognizable.

-Of the over 400 different varieties of bees in Maryland, many prefer to nest in the ground or in wood or crevices.
-These kind of bees are known as solitary bees, preferring to nest as a family unit; just one female and her offspring, Occasionally, solitary bees will nest close to one another, however, giving the impression of a colony.
+Solitary bees prefer to nest in the ground, in wood or in crevices.
+Tiny in size, you’ll usually find them in a family unit; just one female and her offspring.
+Occasionally, solitary bee families will nest close to one another, giving the impression of a colony.

 Solitary bee inspecting a potential nesting site

-It may surprise you to know that like bees, wasps are important pollinators.
-However, they are less efficient, due to having less hair on their bodies.
-So instead, they prefer to feed mainly on insects, which they use to provide proteins to the larvae in their colony.
+It may surprise you to know that wasps are important pollinators.
+However, they are less efficient than bees since they have less hair on their bodies.
+As a result, they prefer to feed mainly on insects, which they use to provide proteins to the larvae in their colony.
 They do not produce honey.
-As I mentioned above, yellow jackets are wasps.
+And as I mentioned above, yellow jackets are wasps.

-Here’s the benefit.
 In the early summer months, wasps act as a natural pest control, feeding on caterpillars and other insects in the garden.
-The problem arises later in the summer, though, when the food supply becomes scarce.
-That’s when they switch to buzzing around garbage cans and picnic lunches.
-There are currently over 1200 wasp species in Maryland, the most common of which are yellow-jackets and paper wasps.
+They become a nuisance, though, when later in the summer their food supply becomes scarce.
+That’s when they switch to buzzing around garbage cans and picnics.

 Swarm of bees

 Wasps nest both above and below ground, while yellow-jackets nest in the ground only.
-For example, some build their nests in old rodent holes, widening them as they develop their hives.
-Recently, we discovered a hole full of yellow jackets in our Demonstration Garden that sent two team members to the hospital.
+Some even build their nests in old rodent holes, widening them as their hives develop.
+Recently, we discovered a hole of yellow jackets in our Demonstration Garden that sent two team members to the hospital.
 It’s important to know the difference.

-True to their name, paper wasps make their nests out of a substance similar to paper.
-They chew wood into a pulp and then stick it together with their saliva to form a honeycomb.
+Another type of wasp, the paper wasp, makes its nest out of a substance similar to paper.
+These wasps chew wood into a pulp and then stick it together with their saliva to form a honeycomb.
 These are referred to as paper hives.

-A subspecies of wasps, hornets are the largest in the family.
-They tend to be more black/brownish and white with little bright color.
-They can be distinguished from other wasps by their wider heads and rounder abdomens.
+Although they are a subspecies of wasps, hornets are the largest in the family.
+They tend to be more black/brownish and white than other wasps and have little bright color.
+They are also distinguishable by their wider heads and rounder abdomens.

 European hornet – notice the lack of visible fur on the body